Charge Summary: Features

 The Charge Summary section of the note allows you to easily include CPT® Codes on your documentation.
 With the addition of automatic modifiers, concurrent treatment options, and prioritization, you can be very specific and very accurate with your charges.

-- The 59 Modifier will be automatically applied to all CCI Edit pairs for all payers with the Apply CCI Edits setting enabled in their Insurance Settings.
+- The 59 Modifier will be automatically applied to all CCI Edit pairs for all Non-Medicare insurance payers with the Apply CCI Edits setting enabled in their Insurance Settings.
 You will be unable to de-select these modifiers from the Modifier drop-down.
+For Medicare insurance payers you will need to attest the CCI Edit pairs are correct and meet CCI edit rules.

 - Therapy modifiers (GP, GN, or GO) will be automatically applied to CPT codes if the patient's insurance has Apply Therapy Modifiers selected in their insurance settings.
 The discipline of the case therapist will determine which modifier is applied.
 You will not be able to de-select these modifiers.